Become a Volunteer

 WHY VOLUNTEER?

-Each year, hundreds of volunteers with a wide variety of backgrounds, donate more than 30,000 hours of service.
-They give hands-on care to animals, help us raise much-needed funds, educate our community, assist our staff at the shelter, provide support, and more.
-SFAHS volunteers report a deep sense of satisfaction in contributing to improving the lives of our rescued animals while working alongside others who desire to create a better future for all animals.
+Each year hundreds of volunteers with a wide variety of backgrounds give hands-on care to animals, help us raise much-needed funds, educate our community, assist our staff at the shelter, provide support, and more.
+SFAHS volunteers contributing to improving the lives of our rescued animals while working alongside others who desire to create a better future for all animals.

-• Due to the amount of training that our volunteers must complete, volunteers must be able to commit to at least 6 months of service.
+• Must be able to commit to at least 6 months of service.

-• All volunteers must commit to a minimum of 4 hours per month.
+• Must commit to a minimum of 4 hours per month.
+Volunteers create their own schedule!

 • Must be 16+ years old to volunteer independently.

-• Required to complete a volunteer Information session and Hands-on Training session, and the Introduction To Enrichment Class.
+• Required to complete Information session, Hands-on Training, and the Introduction To Enrichment Classes.

 • Most volunteer roles require volunteers to lift and carry a minimum of 10 pounds up to 100 Pounds depending on your role, reach and lift, possess vision abilities including close vision, distance vision, and depth perception